Promethios-Fire/airdrop-0/README.md

 # airdrop-0
 DM [@xGhoul0x](https://twitter.com/xGhoul0x) on twitter your telegram info if you are on this list.
-Further instructions in two weeks.
+Further instructions in two weeks*.